 In his bid to develop the 12 acres of what had been Anderson’s land, Grainger submitted plans to the town council after shrewdly moving his legal account to the firm of solicitor John Clayton.
 Clayton also happened to be Newcastle’s Town Clerk so Grainger’s plans were naturally approved.

-This huge development in Newcastle’s centre, known today as ‘Grainger Town’, originally included 325 shops and the Grainger Market.
+This huge development in Newcastle’s centre, known today as ‘Grainger Town’, originally included 325 shops as well as the Grainger Market.
 Together they formed the new commercial focal point for Newcastle.
-One of the most attractive stores in Newcastle’s Grainger Market is the Marks and Spencers Penny Bazzar, though this did not open until 1896.
-It is the smallest Marks and Spencer store in the world.

-Anderson Place, the site on which Grey Street and Grainger Street were built was the most prominent house within Newcastle’s medieval walls.
+Anderson Place, the site on which Grey Street and Grainger Street was built had been the most prominent house within Newcastle’s medieval walls.
 Known in early times as ‘Newe House‘, its eastern entrance was on Pilgrim Street.
 The house was built by Robert Anderson in the sixteenth century near the ruins of the Franciscan Friary.